joshtynjala/building-adobe-air-applications/air-swf-in-browser-api.md

 [Checking from a web page if an AIR application is installed](WS5b3ccc516d4fbf351e63e3d118666ade46-7c85.html).

-When the application is invoked via the browser invocation feature, the application’s NativeApplication object dispatches a BrowserInvokeEvent object.
+When the application is invoked via the browser invocation feature, the application's NativeApplication object dispatches a BrowserInvokeEvent object.
 For details, see
 [Invoking an AIR application from the browser](http://help.adobe.com/en_US/as3/dev/WS5b3ccc516d4fbf351e63e3d118676a5d46-8000.html#WS5b3ccc516d4fbf351e63e3d118666ade46-7e19)
 (for ActionScript developers) or